MiraMrtnz/Project0/README.md

     Over 400 hiking trails from various national parks in CA & NY along with trail specific information The ability to create your own trail and add it to the application The ability to update or delete existing trails and corresponding information

-    Future Improvements:
+Improvements:
-        Create more queries that implement aggregations of the data Searching trails based on specific criteria
+    Create more aggregation queries
+    Search for trail with specified user criteria

 Project Setup
     Clone this repository to the desired location on your machine